pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 33](images/Slide33.png)

 I don’t know enough genomics to understand exactly what these two papers were designed to show.
 It seems to me that there is a huge amount of biology in between transcript relative abundance differences and the static levels of proteins in liver tissue.
 I do not know how to connect those dots.
 I was also unsure what the two smaller experiments in the 2015 paper showed.
 I suspect the different inbred strains of mice have many known differences besides differences in liver proteomes.
-The two large scale DO and CC experiments do provide mouse liver proteome data from a more biologically diverse cohort than you would get from single strain studies.
+The two large scale DO and CC experiments do provide mouse liver proteome data from a more biologically diverse cohort than you would get from single mouse strain studies.
 The difference between female and male mouse liver proteomes is quite pronounced.
 Maybe this is already well-studied?
 The large DO experiment has low-fat and high-fat diet changes that could be explored and if those changes are similar for female and male mice.
 Again, maybe this is already known.
-Or maybe cancer in mice is a bigger health risk that are diet and lifestyle choices.
+Maybe cancer in lab mice is a bigger health risk that are diet and lifestyle choices.
 I do not know what the NIH long term goals are for improving the health and quality of life for lab mice.

 ---